MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample.md

     ```

-**ValidateCustomConfiguration**
-This method is used to validate any additional parameters required for the connection.
+**ValidateCustomConfiguration**: This method is used to validate any additional parameters required for the connection.
 This connector we are writing does not require any additional parameters, hence the validation is that the additional parameters should be empty.

 1. Update ValidateCustomConfiguration method in ConnectionManagementServiceImpl.cs with the following code